sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 ## 2.3 Limitations
 BUM storm control
 - Configuration is not supported on VLAN and port-channel interfaces.
+User can configure on physical port which is part of a VLAN / port-channel.
 - Statistics is not supported.
+- REST, gNMI and Klish CLI are not supported.